BicycleWalrus/sysdig-assignment/student-instructions.md

     &#128432; `Click the 'Recommendations' Tab.` - Detailed Recommendations open for your review.

     > The first recommendation is already open for your review.
 There are currently **39** vulnerabilities, including **9** critical and **21** High vulnerabilities that can be fixed by installing a new version of the **Pillow** package.
-By upgrading to version **v6.2.2**, we can resolve many of these security vulnerabilities.
+By upgrading to version **v6.2.2**, we can resolve these security vulnerabilities.

 0. But what about our Exploit?
 Open the corresponding recommendation for **Fix Vulnerability CVE-2023-4863**.

     &#128432; `Click the 'Fix Vulnerability CVE-2023-4863' button.` - Detailed instructions to fix the vulnerability opens for your review.

     > As we can see, we have a fix which involves an upgrade of **pillow** to version 10.0.1 to fix the exploitable vulnerability.
-As a general recommendation, you should ensure upgrades to relavent packages be updated periodically to account for these types of Vulnerabilities.
+As a general recommendation, you should ensure upgrades to relavent packages are performed periodically to account for these types of Vulnerabilities.

 ## Conclusion

-In this lab, you deployed a vulnerable workload (Pillow) using a setup script and used Sysdig to analyze vulnerabilities within the workload.
-You learned how to identify risks and extract insights from container logs and reports, highlighting the importance of securing containerized environments.
-This lab demonstrates how automated tools like Sysdig can simplify the vulnerability management process and aid in mitigating potential risks.
+In this lab, you explored how to use Sysdig Secure for identifying and remediating vulnerabilities in containerized workloads.
+By scanning images before deployment, detecting runtime vulnerabilities, and applying recommended fixes, you gained hands-on experience with container security best practices.
+The lab demonstrated how to identify critical vulnerabilities, like CVE-2023-4863, and take actionable steps to resolve them, emphasizing the importance of proactive security measures in modern cloud-native environments.